transcriptaze/vpd/GUIDE.md

 ## Getting started

-1. Create a new module that is 50.8mm (10 units) wide
+1. Create a new _module_ that is 50.8mm (10 units) wide
    ```
    new module "bodacious" 1U 10H
    ```

-2. Create vertical guidelines to locate inputs, outputs and parameters:
+2. Create _vertical guidelines_ to position inputs, outputs and parameters:
    ```
    new guide vertical @10.16mm
    ```